simonghrt/personal-configuration/README.md

 On Mac, I use iterm that I install going on the official website with download link

+I choose in Profiles/General to reuse the previous sessions directory

+I also unckeck in Appearance the "show per pane title bar"

 ## Zsh + oh my zsh

 I use it as my default shell